-A. HORIZONTALLY THROUGH WALL (refer to Figure 5)
+B. HORIZONTALLY THROUGH WALL (refer to Figure 9)

-- 1. Position stove, adhering to clearances shown in Figure 1. - Locate position of hole in wall; directly behind stove exhaust vent (refer to figure 3). - Always maintain 3" clearance from combustible materials. - Install L-Vent wall thimble per L-Vent manufacturer's instructions. - Attach enough piping to penetrate and extend at least 6" beyond exterior walls.
-An 8-foot vertical pipe run is suggested where possible to reduce the possibility of smoke spillage in the event of a loss of negative pressure. - Attach cap and seal outside wall thimbles with nonhardening waterproof mastic. - Termination should not be located so that hot exhaust gases can ignite trees, shrubs, or grasses or be a hazard to children.
+- 1. Position stove, adhering to clearances shown in Figures 1 & 2. - Locate position of hole in wall; directly behind stove exhaust vent (refer to figure 5). - 3.
+Always maintain 3" clearance from combustible materials. - Install L-Vent wall thimble per L-Vent manufacturer's instructions. - 5.
+Attach enough piping to penetrate and extend at least 6" beyond exterior walls.
+A minimum 8-foot vertical pipe run is suggested where possible to reduce the possibility of smoke spillage in the event of a loss of negative pressure. - Attach cap and seal outside wall thimbles with non-hardening waterproof mastic. - Termination should not be located so that hot exhaust gases can ignite trees, shrubs, or grasses or be a hazard to children.
 Exhaust gases can reach temperatures of 500°F and cause serious burns if touched.

-Locate terminations: a) not less then 3 feet above any forced air inlet located within 10 feet; b) not less than 4 feet below or horizontally from, or one foot above, any door, window or gravity air inlet into any building; c) not less than two feet from an adjacent building and not less than 7 feet above grade when located adjacent to a public walkway.
+Locate terminations: a) not less than 3 feet above any forced air inlet located within 10 feet; b) not less than 4 feet below or horizontally from, or one foot above, any door, window or gravity air inlet into any building; c) not less than two feet from an adjacent building and not less than 7 feet above grade when located adjacent to a public walkway.
 Mobile home installations must use a spark arrester.

-B. VERTICALLY WITH NEW CHIMNEY SYSTEM (Refer to Figure 6)
+B. VERTICALLY WITH NEW CHIMNEY SYSTEM (Refer to Figure 10)